 FDNY’s Discrimination Against Veterans

 On September 19, 2017, DRA filed a class Charge of Discrimination against the City of New York and the Fire Department of the City of New York (FDNY) for discriminating against veterans applying for FDNY positions.
-The Charge is filed on behalf of an honorably discharged Marine Corps veteran who served in Iraq.
-It alleges […]
+On December 12, 2017, DRA filed a second Charge in the same case.
+The Charges are filed on behalf […]

 M.G., et al. v.
 New York City Department of Education, et al.

 On July 27, 2017, DRA filed a class action lawsuit against the New York City Department of Education (“DOE”), the City of New York, and DOE Chancellor Carmen Fariña, in her official capacity, alleging violations of the Individuals with Disabilities Education Act and other anti-discrimination laws on behalf of a class of students with disabilities […]

 Adam X., et al., v.
 New Jersey Department of Corrections, et al.